24. What is the role of state law in corporate governance?

 • Discussion: Why do you think corporations prefer to have a well-developed body of corporate law?
 Why do you think corporations prefer to adjudicate legal disputes involving corporate law before a chancellor rather than a jury?
 Why do you think that the legislature is so responsive in acting upon corporate law issues?
 (Hint: Think about the nature of statutory law versus common law.)

-• Practice Questions: Why do many corporations organize in Delaware as apposed to their primary states of operation?
+• Practice Questions: Why do many corporations organize in Delaware as opposed to their primary states of operation?